pivotal/docs-tap/workloads/workload-types.hbs.md

 # Workload types

-This topic provides you with an overview of workload types.
+This topic provides you with an overview of workload types in Tanzu Application Platform (commonly known as TAP).

 ## Workload features